-There’s no doubt that the digital marketing game is going to change in 2020.
+There’s no doubt that the digital marketing game is going to change.
 We’re already seeing some top SaaS companies leading the way with conversational selling techniques.
 Fashion giants are beginning to emerge with brand avatars like we’ve never seen them before and content is now King, Queen and everything in between.

 1. A/B Test Your CTAs

-You’ve heard this before, but we want to go a level deeper into your CTA tests for 2020.
+You’ve heard this before, but we want to go a level deeper into your CTA tests.
 The year is set out to be a year of addressing burnout and exploration of mindfulness culture.
 What does this mean for brands?

 We’ll start to see softer colors emerging and featuring in digital marketing efforts.
 We’ll also start to see less “urgent” messaging as the consumer has had enough of Cialdini’s scarcity.
 What does this mean for your landing page CTAs?

 i.
 A/B Test CTA Colors